flower-spring/scripts_for_springrts/README.md

 &nbsp;<img src="Images_for_scripts_for_springrts/screenshot_for_smart_area_reclaim.png" alt="screenshot_for_smart_area_reclaim" width="200" />

-On the illustration image you could see 3 rezzers with 3 differents orders :
+On the illustration image above you could see 3 rezzers with 3 differents orders :
 From the left to the right :
--one rezzer with a reclaim command started above the ground.
+- one rezzer with a reclaim command started above the ground.
--one rezzer with a reclaim command started above a resurrectable unit.
+- one rezzer with a reclaim command started above a resurrectable unit.
--one rezzer with a reclaim command started above a not resurrectable unit.
+- one rezzer with a reclaim command started above a not resurrectable unit.

+&nbsp;

+## Purpose of cmd_ctrl-x_select_all_units_visibles_of_previous_selection.lua:
+Wrote for a player.
+For bind ctrl+x : select same units visbles of previous selected units.

 # Installation of these widgets on a standard computer
 ## Installation under windows